roboflow/inference/README.md

 ## 👋 hello

-Roboflow Inference is a powerful and versatile platform designed to simplify the deployment of computer vision models.
-It enables developers to easily run object detection, classification, and instance segmentation and utilize foundation models like CLIP and SAM, either through a Python-native package, a self-hosted inference server, or a fully managed API.
+Roboflow Inference is an open-source, powerful, and versatile platform designed to simplify the deployment of computer vision models.
+It enables developers to easily run object detection, classification, and instance segmentation and utilize foundation models like CLIP and SAM through a Python-native package, a self-hosted inference server, or a fully managed API.

+Explore our enterprise [options](https://roboflow.com/sales) for advanced features like server deployment, device management, active learning, and commercial licenses for YOLOv5 and YOLOv8.

 ## 💻 install